-The above standards/amendments have been published but not yet effective for year beginning on or after 1 January 2023 and have not been early adopted by the Bank.
+The above standards/amendments have been published but not yet effective for financial year beginning on or after 1 January 2024 and have not been early adopted by the Bank.
 These standards, amendments or interpretations are not expected to have a material impact on the entity in the current or future reporting periods and on foreseeable future transactions.

-2.3 Functional and presentation currency
+2.4 Functional and presentation currency

 The national currency of Cambodia is the Khmer Riel ("KHR").
-However, as the Bank transacts its businesses and maintains its accounting records primarily in United States Dollar ("USD"), the Board of Directors have determined the USD to be the Bank's currency for measurement and presentation purposes as it reflects the economic substance of the underlying events and circumstances of the Bank.
+However, as the Bank transacts its businesses and maintains its accounting records primarily in United States Dollar ("USD"), the directors has determined the USD to be the Bank's currency for measurement and presentation purposes as it reflects the economic substance of the underlying events and circumstances of the Bank.

-The translations of USD amounts into KHR presented in the financial statements are included solely to comply with the Law on Accounting and Auditing and have been using the prescribed official annual closing and average exchange rate of USD1 to 4,085 and USD1 to 4,110 respectively, for the year ended 31 December 2023 (2022: 4,117 and 4,087) as announced by the NBC.
+The translations of USD amounts into KHR presented in the financial statements are included solely to comply with the Law on Accounting and Auditing and have been using the prescribed official annual closing and average exchange rate of USD1 to 4,025 and USD1 to 4,071, respectively, for the year ended 31 December 2024 (2023: 4,085 and 4,110) as announced by the NBC.
+Exchange differences arising from the translation are recognised in other comprehensive income.